kyma-project/community/internal/proposals/logs/streams/README.md

 ## Golang
 Requirements for Library:
 - format the logs in JSON and text
+- ability to set timestamp format

-Available Logging libraries for Go:
+Considered Logging libraries for Go:
 - Zap
 - Zerolog
 - apex/log